 Grants

 Grants don’t have to be paid back.
 They can help pay for internships, schooling, books, and even living expenses.
-Check with the school you’re considering attending to see if they offer grants for counseling master’s program.
+Check with the school you’re considering attending to see if they offer grants for counseling master’s programs.

 How to Choose a Master’s in Counseling Program